Sakura Kasugano: Other appearances

 Sakura is the titular character of the manga series Street Fighter: Sakura Ganbaru! by Masahiko Nakahira, where she becomes a fighter in order to fight Ryu.
 She starred in the comic book miniseries Street Fighter Legends: Sakura (and the one-shot Street Fighter: Sakura vs. Karin) by UDON, and appeared in UDON's other Street Fighter comic books and the Rival Schools comic.
-She also appears in the Super Street Fighter graphic novels (sequel to the previous UDON comics), in which she became Ryu's full-time apprentice and succumbed the power of the Dark Hadou before Ryu absorbed it out of her.
+She also appears in the Super Street Fighter graphic novels, in which she becomes Ryu's full-time apprentice and succumbed the power of the Dark Hadou before Ryu absorbed it out of her.

 Sakura is a character in the anime films Street Fighter Alpha: The Animation and Street Fighter Alpha: Generations, and appears in the episode "Second to None" of the American cartoon series Street Fighter.
 She is a supporting character in Street Fighter IV: The Ties That Bind, assisting Ken in his efforts to locate Ryu.

 Victor Entertainment released a drama CD Street Fighter Zero 2 Another Story in 1996, which had Sakura as the lead character.
 A sequel followed later that same year.
-Sakura's theme song, "Kono Omoi o Tsutaetai" sung by Yuko Sasamoto, was released commercially.
+Sakura's theme song, "Kono Omoi o Tsutaetai" sung by Yuko Sasamoto, her voice actress in Street Fighter Alpha 2 and other games following, was released commercially.

 Many figures of Sakura were released by various manufacturers, such as one in two versions by Kotobukiya in 2015.
 "Sakura's bowl of stamina" meals were included in a restaurant menu during one promotional event.
 Sakura's card is included in the card games Street Fighter Deck-Building Game and Universal Fighting System.
 A Sakura cosmetic outfit has also been added to Fortnite.

-Design and gameplay

-Sakura was created by Akira 'Akiman' Yasuda, who said he expected Hideaki Itsuno and the Street Fighter Alpha team to dislike her as he felt "she was a character outside the game's narrow world view." he thought she was "interesting because she was so different - the sort of character that Alpha and the older Street Fighter games didn't have."
-Sakura nevertheless quickly became a favorite of the character artist Naoto 'Bengus' Kuroshima as he "could feel able to draw her freely, and to express myself, compared with the expectations that come with drawing Ryu or Chun-Li."
-Akiman said his choice of Sakura's character type was due to a popular archetype from the works such as Sailor Moon: "As characters, female high school students are all-powerful in Japan."